nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ---
 layout: post
 title: "How to Setup Your Mac to Develop News Applications Like We Do"
-description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask"
+description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask."
 author: Gerald Rich
 email: grich@npr.org
 twitter: gerald_arthur
 ---

-*Updated Jan 7, 2014 to correct some details.*
+*Updated June 12, 2014.*

 *Hey everyone, I'm [Tyler Fisher](https://twitter.com/tylrfishr), the Winter/Spring 2014 news apps intern.
 Today, I setup my work machine with OS X Mavericks and found some new wrinkles in the process, so I thought I would update this blog post to reflect the latest changes.
-[Shelly Tan](https://twitter.com/Tan_Shelly) also contributed to this post in September 2013.*
+[Shelly Tan](https://twitter.com/Tan_Shelly) and [Helga Salinas](https://twitter.com/helga_salinas) also contributed to this post.*

 I joined the News Apps team a week ago in their shiny new DC offices, and in-between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.